-I. General Education n Requirements Credits: 48 Ho ours Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU Student Hand 0 Bible BIB 113 Old Testament Survey Credits: 3 BIB 123 New Testament Survey 3 BIB 153 Biblical Worldview Students may take BIB 132 & BIB 133 (Land of the Bible I & II) a for either BIB 113 or BIB 123.
-3 Written & Public ENG 104 English Composition I Credits: 3 Communication ENG 106 English Composition II Credits: 3 CAS 101 Introduction to Public Speaking Academic advisors will use the composition course placement poli enrollment in the appropriate course.
-(See Composition Placement Academic Section.) cy to ensure 3 Fine Arts and Select three credit hours from LIT Credits: 3 Select three credit hours from ART, MUS, or THR 3 Select three credit hours from the requirements belov PHL 213 Introduction to Philosophy, CMN 313 Christian Profess PHL 253 Introduction to Logic, or any additional LIT course. w Credits: 3 Behavioral Select six credit hours from HST and/or PLS 6 Sciences Select three credit hours from the requirements below PSY 113 General Psychology or higher, SOC 113 Introduction to 123 Marriage & Family, ECO 213 Macroeconomics, ECO 223 M FIN 101 Personal Finance, CRJ 113 The US Criminal Justice Sys 301 Intellectual Development of the Western World.
-Sociology, SOC icroeconomics, 3 Natural Sciences Life & Non-Life Science Courses eas: one in the ence (for urses must be a 7 Mathematics Select appropriate mathematics course For BAS programs, only MTH 113, MTH 123, MTH 127, MTH or 185 will meet this requirement.
-For BS or BA programs, only M 131, 143, 153, or 185 will meet this requirement.
-Several mathema majors require the completion of MTH 143 or higher to complete to requirement.
+I. General Education Requirements Credits: 48 Ho ours Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU Student Hand 0 Bible BIB 113 Old Testament Survey 3 BIB 123 New Testament Survey BIB 153 Biblical Worldview Students may take BIB 132 & BIB 133 (Land of the Bible I & II) as for either BIB 113 or BIB 123.
+Credits: 3 3 ENG 104 English Composition I 3 Communication ENG 106 English Composition II CAS 101 Introduction to Public Speaking Academic advisors will use the composition course placement polic enrollment in the appropriate course.
+(See Composition Placement Academic Section.)
+Credits: cy to ensure 3 3 Fine Arts and Select three credit hours from LIT Credits: 3 Humanities Select three credit hours from ART, MUS, or THR Select three credit hours from the requirements below PHL 213 Introduction to Philosophy, CMN 313 Christian Profess PHL 253 Introduction to Logic, or any additional LIT course. w Credits: 3 3 Behavioral Select six credit hours from HST and/or PLS 6 Sciences Select three credit hours from the requirements below PSY 113 General Psychology or higher, SOC 113 Introduction to 123 Marriage & Family, ECO 213 Macroeconomics, ECO 223 Ma FIN 101 Personal Finance, CRJ 113 The US Criminal Justice Syst 301 Intellectual Development of the Western World.
+Sociology, SOC croeconomics, 3 Natural Sciences Life & Non-Life Science Courses Students must take at least one course from each of two science are life sciences (for example: biology, ecology) and one in non-life scie example: chemistry, physics, earth science); at least one of these co lab course.
+Transfer students with six credit hours of science with contact the Chair of the Natural Science Department. eas: one in the ence (for urses must be a 7 Mathematics Select appropriate mathematics course For BAS programs, only MTH 113, MTH 123, MTH 127, MTH or 185 will meet this requirement.
+For BS or BA programs, only N 131, 143, 153, or 185 will meet this requirement.
+Several mathema- majors require the completion of MTH 143 or higher to complete te requirement.
 MTH 113, MTH 127, and MTH 131 cannot be used prerequisite to any other mathematics course.
-Academic advisors a mathematics placement policy to ensure enrollment in the appropri (See Mathematics Placement Policy in Academic Section.)
-131, 143, 153, ATH 127, MTH atics-intensive this l as a will use the 3 PHE 110 Health & Fitness for Life PHE/VAR Activity Courses One-credit-hour PHE or VAR courses designated as an activity course description fulfill this requirement.
-(EXS and SRM course this requirement.)
-Credits: 1 1
+Academic advisors of mathematics placement policy to ensure enrollment in the appropri (See Mathematics Placement Policy in Academic Section.)
+131, 143, 153, ATH 127, MTH atics-intensive his as a vill use the 3 PHE 110 Health & Fitness for Life PHE/VAR Activity Courses One-credit-hour PHE or VAR courses designated as an activity co course description fulfill this requirement.
+(EXS and SRM courses this requirement.)
+Credits: ourse in the 1 1